Skip to content

 The 5210 detects particles from 5 nanometres to 10 microns, and incorporates design features which ensure both accuracy and calibration stability.

-Being who we are, the 5210 is of course also fast response, with a T90–10% of less than 100 ms.
+Being who we are, the 5210 is of course also fast response, with a T90–10% of less than 100 ms, and a T63 of less than 50 ms.

 The 5210 was borne out of a need we and our customers had for a CPC which would extend into the multi-micron size range.
 Having brought to the market the Aerodynamic Aerosol Classifier which extended the range of particle size classifiers into the multi-micron range (sidestepping the multiple charging issues which limit DMAs), we found it frustrating that there was not a CPC on the market we could pair with the AAC to produce Scanning Aerodynamic Size Spectrometer (SASS) scans up to the top end of its size range.
 We and our collaborators found (e.g. Johnson et al. 2018) that commercial CPCs we tried were exhibiting a significant drop-off in counting at the larger sizes, which left the only alternative being an OPC and a CPC in parallel with the disadvantage of being generally clunky, drawing increased sample flow and needing somehow to join the data together at the overlap.